Lake Gairdner - South Australia

 Site of the DLRA Speed Trials, Lake Gairdner is located in the State of South Australia.
 Largest of a group of shallow depressions west of Lake Torrens in central South Australia, 240 mi (550 kilometres) northwest of Adelaide, the State capital.
 It measures 100 mi (160 km) long by 30 mi wide.
 Lying at the base of the Eyre Peninsula, the lake is a dry salt pan (playa) intermittently filled with water.
 Visited in 1857 almost simultaneously by Stephen Hack and Peter E. Warburton, it is named after Gordon Gairdner, former chief clerk in the Australian Department of the Colonial Office, London.

 Lake Gairdner is a National Park managed by the South Australian Department of Environment and Water and is subject all National Park rules and regulations.
 No dogs are allowed in any National Park.

-The Lake is a public place and is also subject to South Australian Road Rules and Reglations.
-All motorised vehicles must be registered, drivers and riders licenced.
+The Lake is a public place and is also subject to South Australian Road Rules and Regulations.
+All motorized vehicles must be registered, drivers and riders licensed.
 Motorcyclists must wear a helmet.

 Facts and Figures